-As you embark on your journey to become an online English teacher, you might be wondering how to plan a teaching lesson.
+You might be wondering how to make an online teaching lesson plan as you embark on your journey to become an online English teacher.
 Lesson planning for an online English class is fun and allows you to use your creativity.

-This post will cover the key elements of a good online English lesson plan, as well as a few sample lessons you can use in your own classroom!
+I’ve been a teacher for a long time, and I’ve taught online since 2017.
+Here in this post I’ll share with you what I’ve learned are the key elements of a good online English lesson plan, as well as a few sample lessons you can use in your own classroom.

 However, you might find yourself working for a company that doesn’t offer this support.
 That’s okay though, with a little practice, and after reading this article, you’ll be able to write an engaging lesson plan in your sleep!